 Step 3: Clean the Terminals

 Cleaning the terminals is an essential step in reconditioning a car battery.
-This helps to: (See Also: When Do You Change Your Car Battery? – Signs To Watch For)
+This helps to: (See Also: How to Charge Car Battery with Car?
+Easy DIY Guide)

 To clean the terminals, follow these steps: